Psychosis. Symptoms and Treatment

 Triggers of psychotic episodes

 Psychosis can be triggered by varying factors.
-These include: mental or physical conditions, alcohol or drug use, and traumatic events.
+These include mental or physical conditions, alcohol or drug use, and traumatic events.
 Psychological stress, anxiety, or depression can trigger episodes, while severe sleep deprivation can worsen the condition.

-Role of trauma in oncet of psychosis
+Role of trauma in a case of psychosis

 Traumatic experiences, such as the death of a loved one, sexual assault, or war, can lead to psychosis, influenced by the nature and timing of the trauma.